Mom’s Guide to the Overland Park Arboretum and Botanical Gardens

 Food Policies and Purchase Options

-The new Cafe Celeste is located inside the Longhouse Visitor Center and will offer a variety of food options including grab and go items and coffee.
+The new Café Celeste is located inside the LongHouse Visitor Center and will offer a variety of food options including grab and go items and coffee.
 You are also welcome to bring in your own food for a picnic or a snack.

 Birthday Parties

 Many spaces can be rented by the hour for special events.
-The Leatherwood Depot by the train garden would be a perfect spot to host a birthday party for a train-loving child.
+The Leatherwood Depot by the Train Garden would be a perfect spot to host a birthday party for a train-loving child.

 Don’t Miss This Hidden Gem